joe-taylor/ckanext-bcgov-schema/scripts/scheming_migration/README.md

 # Schema migration tool

-This script is a one-off to make updates to the DataBC Catalogue's schema in a pre-existing database.
+This script is a one-off update tool for the DataBC Catalogue's CKAN schema.
+It's meant to be applied to a preexisting postgres database.

 ## Requirements